What you will find on this page

 The Oregon Caregiver Handbook has information that will help you learn more about caregiving.
 Download the handbook in the following languages.

-Sage (advocacy and services for LGBT elders) offers an informative handbook covering topics of LGBT caregivers in context, common issues facing LGBT caregivers, and creating and sustaining services.
+Sage (advocacy and services for LGBT elders) offers a series of resources covering topics of LGBT caregivers in context, common issues facing LGBT caregivers, and creating and sustaining services.

 Oregon’s legal guide for grandparents and other older relatives raising children.